oracle/puppet-solaris_providers/CONTRIBUTING.md

 need contributors to follow so that we can have a chance of keeping on top of things.

-## Solaris 10 vs Solaris 11 and Solaris 12
+## Solaris 10 vs Solaris 11

-This module is targeted at Solaris 11 and Solaris 12.
-Changes may be accepted for Solaris 10 as long as proper constraints are present.
+This module is targeted at Solaris 11.4.
+Changes may be accepted for earlier Solaris releases as long as proper constraints are present.

 ## Getting Started